 All professions are conspiracies against the laity. -- George Bernard Shaw, The Doctor’s Dilemma (1906)Let's consider a metaphor, "Organizations strive for Immortality."
-Rome’s highly paid and indulged Praetorian Guard, formed in 27 BCE to protect a market of relatively few individuals, e.g. August Caesar, his retinue and family, eventually came to the point of choosing and disposing of emperors.
+Rome’s highly paid and indulged Praetorian Guard, formed in 27 BCE to protect a "market" of relatively few individuals, e.g. Augustus Caesar, his retinue and family, eventually came to the point of choosing and disposing of emperors.
 It lasted until the 4th century when it was dissolved by Constantine.

 However, in our reality of rocks and humans and clouds, organizations are not the kinds of entitites that can be said, literally, to strive.
 They are, in law, merely fictional individuals.
 It is their their leaders, members and supporters who are the real, flesh and blood, coveting, striving, needful and prideful persons.